Two Years After Quitting My Job, I Found Myself Building in Canada

 Timeline

-• 2021.05 First learned about IELTS
+• 2021.05 First heard of IELTS

 • 2022.03 Hit my target score on my first IELTS attempt